 Accounting skills are in constant demand.
-The pathway, in combination with the rest of the BCom degree, prepares students for entry into a professional accounting program.
+The accounting elective area, in combination with the rest of the BCom degree, prepares students for entry into a professional accounting program.
+To complete the Accounting elective area students must, in addition to their required core courses, take: